 The Department of Emergency Medicine Simulation Committee has developed a comprehensive simulation curriculum to include both pediatric and adult simulation training.
 With the opening of our UW Clinical Simulation Program’s 6,400 square foot center, our residents have a greater ability to participate in interdisciplinary training, as well as enhance their procedural skills in airway management, ultrasound, central line access, and many other essential EM procedures.
 Using high fidelity simulators, procedural skills trainers, and integrated ultrasound capabilities, residents and medical students have the opportunity to practice the acute management of critically ill patients, as well as sharing difficult information with patients and families, and then discuss their performance in a structured debriefing.

 Our philosophy of simulation is that it is a crucial tool to enhance patient care.
 As such, we utilize simulation to constructively educate, and create a safe space to gain experience in managing the critically ill and difficult patients.
 Debriefings are a key portion of any simulation program, and we focus on constructive reflection and discussions of leadership, teamwork, principles of communication, and medical management.

 Join the Simulation Interest Group!

-Residents interested in becoming more involved in learning how to develop a scenario, operate the equipment and facilitate a debriefing can join our Simulation Interest Group.
-For more information, please contact the Director of EM Simulation Ryan Thompson, MD.
+Residents interested in becoming more involved in learning how to develop a scenario, operate equipment, and/or facilitate a debriefing can join our Simulation Interest Group.
+For more information, please email the Director of EM Simulation Ryan Thompson, MD.